nnm288/Decked-Out/README.md

 ### Online play
 The game will be run using a Unity WebGL build and eventually hosted by Amazaon Web Services.
 For now, the game will be hosted on localhost when Built and Run from Unity.
-Once a solid build is made, then instructions for local online play will become available https://docs.unity3d.com/Manual/webgl-building.html
+Once a solid build is made, then instructions for local online play will become available, and eventually only a URL will be needed to play the game. https://docs.unity3d.com/Manual/webgl-building.html

 ### Functional Requirmenets